Updated October 2022

-Remote work: Ongoing, regular work from home or another designated location, either fully or hybrid remote schedule (e.g. regular remote work more than 20% of hours per week; work from location outside WA).
+Remote work: Ongoing, regular work from home or another designated location, either fully or hybrid remote schedule (e.g. regular remote work, 20% or more of hours per week; work from location outside WA).
 In order to work remotely, employees must have a signed Remote Work Application on file with Human Resources.
 A remote work assignment may also be necessitated as a reasonable accommodation or in response to closing the work location or providing alternative work arrangements for health and safety reasons.
 Employees should discuss accommodation-related remote work requests with their supervisor and Human Resources.

 Remote Work Specifications